Ronald Howard has extended his seminal work on decision analysis into ethical decisions1

 Hector McNeill was a founder and Director General of the European Committee on Romani Emancipation

 was posted on ECRE website in February 2003.
-This exposed the fact that funding for special schools was used to silo Roma children in such institutions by local authorites sought to maximise their income by classifying all Roma children as in need fo special education and then using the funds received for other purposes.
-The children received no education unlike thos who attended "normal" school curricula".
+This exposed the fact that funding for special schools was used to silo Roma children in such institutions by local authorities who sought to maximize their income by classifying all Roma children as being in need of "special education" and then using the funds received for other purposes.
+The children received no education, unlike those who attended "normal" school curricula".

 McLuhan, M. & Fiore, Q., "The Medium is the Massage"